MarcialRosales/concourse-workshop/basicPipeline.md

 ### A bit about Concourse Architecture

 We already know that Concourse is made up of a UI+RestAPI and a number of worker machines.
 The UI+RestAPI is called ATC.
+In addition to ATC, Concourse also has:

 - Workers are machines running Garden, a container technology developed by Pivotal.
 There can be many and we scale Concourse by adding more of these.
 - Tasks have an attribute called `platform`.
 And worker machines register with a platform's name, e.g. linux, windows, darwin, iphone, etc.